TECH-Rubicone/redux-saga-controller/docs/hooks/use-controller-subscribe.md

 :::info

-`useControllerSubscribe` - provide ability to connect controller without passing data or actions.
+`useControllerSubscribe` - hook to get  information about controller outside of  component  where controller is subscribed.

 :::